lbruun/netbeans-explore-in-os/README.md

 ## Heritage

-The plugin is somewhat similar to some previous plugins, now no longer maintained plugins by various authors, but most notably the Explore-from-here plugin.
+The plugin is somewhat similar to some previous plugins by various authors, now no longer maintained, most notably the Explore-from-here plugin.

 However, the plugin presented here is a lot simpler than its predecessors and therefore easier to maintain.